PredictDotFun/sdk/README.md

 ## How to redeem positions

-The `OrderBuilder` class provides methods to redeem your positions on the Predict protocol.
-Depending on the type of market you're interacting with, you can use either `redeemPositions` for standard markets or `redeemNegRiskPositions` for NegRisk markets.
+The `OrderBuilder` class provides the `redeemPositions` method to redeem your positions on the Predict protocol.
+The method supports all market types through the `isNegRisk` and `isYieldBearing` options.

 1. **Create a Wallet**: Initialize a wallet that will be used to sign the redemption transaction.
 2. **Initialize `OrderBuilder`**: Instantiate the `OrderBuilder` class by calling the static `make` method.
-3. **Redeem Positions**: Call the `redeemPositions` method with the appropriate `conditionId` and `indexSet`.
+3. **Redeem Positions**: Call the `redeemPositions` method with the appropriate options.

 The `conditionId` and `indexSet` can be fetched from the `GET /positions` endpoint.